gabrie30/ghorg/README.md

 > Note: ghorg supports both Bitbucket Cloud and Bitbucket Server (self-hosted instances)

-#### App Passwords
+#### API Tokens (Recommended for Bitbucket Cloud)

+Bitbucket has deprecated App Passwords in favor of API Tokens.
+This is the recommended authentication method for Bitbucket Cloud.

+1. Create an [API token](https://support.atlassian.com/bitbucket-cloud/docs/create-an-api-token/) from your Atlassian account settings
-1. To configure with bitbucket you will need to create a new [app password](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html) and update your `$HOME/.config/ghorg/conf.yaml` or use the (--token, -t) and (--bitbucket-username) flags.
+1. Set `GHORG_BITBUCKET_API_TOKEN` in your `$HOME/.config/ghorg/conf.yaml` or use the `--token` flag
+1. Set `GHORG_BITBUCKET_API_EMAIL` to your Atlassian account email (or use `--bitbucket-api-email`)
-1. Update [SCM type](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml#L54-L57) to `bitbucket` in your `ghorg/conf.yaml` or via cli flags
+1. Update SCM type to `bitbucket` in your `ghorg/conf.yaml` or via cli flags
 1. See [examples/bitbucket.md](https://github.com/gabrie30/ghorg/blob/master/examples/bitbucket.md) on how to run

+> Note: When using API tokens, ghorg automatically uses `x-bitbucket-api-token-auth` as the Git username for clone operations, as required by Bitbucket's API token authentication.

+#### App Passwords (Legacy)

+> Note: Bitbucket has deprecated App Passwords.
+Consider using API Tokens instead.

 #### PAT/OAuth token